What parents need to know

 Parents Need to Know

 Parents need to know that Animal Jam is a virtual-world counterpart to National Geographic Kids magazine.
 Kids learn about plant and animal life while navigating through Jamaa, a land where the animals are disappearing and the environment needs help.
-There are many safe chat, privacy, and parental control features.
+It's fun, but while the site claims to have safe chat, privacy, and parental control features, they're not keeping up their end of the bargain.
+Sexual content and bullying is common, filters don't seem to catch bad language, and customer support is difficult to contact.
 Some of the arcade games may seem too simplistic and a waste of time considering the National Geographic brand, but the features that include information on the natural world balance out the fluff.
 Paid memberships are promoted, but not overwhelmingly so.

 What kids can learn

 - collecting data

 - conveying messages effectively

 - friendship building

 Engagement, Approach, Support

 They will have fun chatting with other players' avatars, playing games, and shopping for their avatar.

 The social aspect of Animal Jam is its strength.
 Learning is limited, so kids may connect more with other players than to the planet.